Career Definition for Nonprofit Managers

 Nonprofits are organizations that have met criteria set by Congress and the Internal Revenue Service (IRS) to qualify for tax-exempt status; they are usually dedicated to a specific purpose.
 The professional duties of managers who are employed by nonprofits are similar to those who work in the private sector.
 Activities can vary based on the size, needs, and mission of the organization and can include business, financial, and personnel management, interaction with a board of directors, fundraising, and supervision of volunteers.

 |Job Duties||Manage finances and personnel, fundraise, supervise volunteers|

 |Median Salary (2018)*||$65,320 (all social and community service managers)|

 |Job Growth (2016-2026)*||18% (all social and community service managers)|

 Source: *U.S. Bureau of Labor Statistics

-Nonprofit managers usually hold at a bachelor's degree in a relevant field of study, which can help them acquire the skills they need to accomplish critical and complex tasks.
+Nonprofit managers usually have at a bachelor's degree in a relevant field of study, which can help them acquire the skills they need to accomplish critical and complex tasks.
 Although not ideal, experience working or volunteering within the nonprofit sector can be an asset to those without academic training in the field.
 According to a recent study by Seton Hall University, there are over 292 academic institutions nationwide that offer courses on or related to nonprofit management (www.shu.edu).
-Relevant coursework may include topics in business, program management, public administration or social work.
+Relevant coursework may include topics in business, program management, public administration, or social work.

 Career and Salary Outlook